What Is a 7-Segment Display and How Does It Work?

 • Cathode pins (CA–CG, DP) to control individual segments.

-To display a hexadecimal value like 85ECA921, the FPGA cycles through each digit, enabling its anode and setting the appropriate cathode signals based on the desired character.
-This is typically managed in VHDL using a state machine with eight states (S1–S8), each corresponding to one digit.
+To display a decimal value, or even a hexadecimal value like 0x85ECA921 or 0xDEADBEEF, the FPGA cycles through each digit, enabling that digit’s anode and setting the appropriate cathode signals based on the desired character.
+This is managed in a Verilog or VHDL design using a counter to iterate over the digits, decoder to convert the count to common anode signals, multiplexer to select a digit based on the count, and look-up table to convert the digit’s binary data to cathode signals for display.

 Arty Z7 + Pmod SSD

-While the Arty Z7 doesn’t include a built-in 7-segment display, it supports external modules like the Pmod SSD, which can be connected via Pmod ports.
-This allows users to implement similar display logic using the Zynq-7000 SoC’s programmable logic.
+AMD Zynq™ 7000 System-on-Chip boards are also interesting learning platforms, as they feature built-in ARM processors, making them ideal for learning how CPUs can interface with custom hardware.
+While the Arty Z7, for one example, doesn’t include a built-in 7-segment display, it supports external modules like the Pmod SSD, which can be connected via Pmod ports.
+This allows users to implement similar display logic using the Zynq 7000 SoC’s programmable logic.

 • State machine design